Draco-lang/Language-suggestions/Specification/ControlFlow.md

 func function_name(arg1: Type1, arg2: Type2, ...args: Array<Type3>)
 ```

 If a collection is passed as a variadic argument, the collection won't be passed as individual elements - like in C# -, but as a single element instead.
-If the given collection should be passed as the individual elements it contains, the splat operator must be used.
+If the given collection should be passed as the individual elements it contains, the spread operator must be used.
 ```swift
 func foo(...args: Array<object>) {}